TheStig294/100-more-randomats-pack-3/README.md

 _ttt_randomat_redemption_ - Default: 1 - Whether this randomat is enabled

 ## 100% Detective Winrate
 Whoever has the highest detective winrate is made the detective, according to the TTT stats mod.
-Doesn't trigger if there aren't enough players for a detective./
+Doesn't trigger if there aren't enough players for a detective.\
 /
 _ttt_randomat_detectivewinrate_ - Default: 1 - Whether this randomat is enabled